bahrus/pass-down/README.md

 </ways-of-science>
 ```

-How's that for unobtrusive syntax?
+How's that for concise syntax?

-Let's focus, though on what the value of to does when it ends with [-lhs] or [data-data-lhs]:
+Let's focus, though, on what the value of to does when it ends with [-lhs] or [data-data-lhs]:

 What does p-d do with this syntax?